AHD Story Series · Fiction

 Emotional Geography

-The early map should feel small in the best possible way.
+The early world of the story should feel small in the best possible way.
 A small map makes every turn meaningful.
-A bend in the road, a field edge, a path after rain, a shortcut near a wall, a stall at the roadside — these are the kinds of places that later acquire emotional weight because they were once walked without thinking.
+A bend in the road, a field edge, a path after rain, a treehouse platform, a riverbank, a shortcut between trees — these are the kinds of places that later acquire emotional weight because they were once passed through without thinking.

 Reading the World of the Story

 The world of The Long Road of Iman is shaped by more than geography.
 Its places carry stages of life.
 Some belong to childhood and open air.
-Some belong to transition, work, and distance.
-Some belong to the later weight of family, duty, and return.
+Some belong to transition and distance.
+Some belong to the later act of remembering.

 Companion Pages